Uberspace/lab/source/guide_influxdb2.rst

 ------------

-To keep memory usage within acceptable limits and performance up, remember to downsample your data regularily.
+To keep memory usage within acceptable limits and performance up, remember to downsample your data regularly.
 Here's an intro on how to set up **tasks**, to do that with **Flux**: https://www.influxdata.com/blog/downsampling-influxdb-v2-0/

 Updates